vsueiro/cim643/2023/spring/README.md

 ### Course Content

-The following tables briefly describe what we will be doing during class (“Content”), what you are expected to do before each class (“Preparation”), and what we have built during class (“Materials”).
+The following tables describe what you are expected to do before class (“Preparation”), what we will do during class (“Content”), and what we have done during class (“Materials”).

 <div class="table" data-step="1"></div>